MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/latest/event-grid.md

 ### Version 1.x.x

-The older verson allows you to send events to Azure Event Grid, but it lacks a lot of the new features and performance improvements available in the latest version of the same package.
+The older version allows you to send events to Azure Event Grid, but it lacks a lot of the new features and performance improvements available in the latest version of the same package.

 | Library | Reference | Samples | Source |
 |----------------------------------------|-------------------------------------------------------------|-----------------------------------------------------------------------------|---------------------------------------------------------------------------------------------------------------------|